-National School Lunch Program to allow reporting entities to report these expenditures as funded by federal sources or as funded by state/local sources (pages 12-13).

-• Maintains guidance for reporting expenditures funded through federal stimulus actions taken as a result of COVID-19 (page 19).
+- Maintains flexibility for expenditures funded by federal reimbursements like Medicaid and the National School Lunch Program to allow reporting entities to report these expenditures as funded by federal sources or as funded by state/local sources (page 12). - Maintains guidance for reporting expenditures funded through federal stimulus actions taken as a result of COVID-19 (page 19).